contrapunctus-1/chronometrist/doc/query.md

 (Sounds an awful lot like SQL, doesn't it? 😓)

+## TODO
+* and/or/not

 ## Arbitrary key values (custom storage format)
 If we end up creating a custom s-exp based format which allows for arbitrary key values apart from the ones listed above (see [doc/tags.md](doc/tags.md)), we'd probably need to go the macro route.

 How do we know how to compare a given key's value to the specified value?
 Should we have the user define them first?

 Do we really need to define values and comparators?
-Or can `equal` do?
-I'd like to do
+Or can `equal` do? (which was edgar-rft's suggestion) I'd like to do
 * pattern matching on dates e.g. `(2019 _ _)` for all dates in 2019 - but that can be accomplished with `:date (2019 1 1) (2019 12 31)`.
 A more complex example - `(_ 1 _)` for events from January for all years.
 Or `(_ _ 1)` for the first date of any month.
 * regexp matching for string values

 ## Data structure
 We use a hash table with dates as keys and events as values.
 But - if we want to make this something other projects can use - other applications may not want to have dates as keys.

+### Integers as keys
 One possibility is to use integers as keys.
+Even in Chronometrist's use-case, storing dates as keys is fun and useful, but becomes redundant in the presence of a general query language for the values.

+Additionally, you have overhead from acquiring dates from the plists to add to the keys, and you either have to live with the redundancy of having dates in both keys and values, or you have to perform more work to remove them from the values.

+With dates kept only in values, keys can be obtained with minimal work and values can be exactly what was read in from the file.

 ## Nic Ferrier's [emacs-db](https://github.com/nicferrier/emacs-db) and [emacs-kv](https://github.com/nicferrier/emacs-kv)
 I tried out -db.
-I wanted to store plists, but it seems to support only alists.
+I wanted to store plist values, but it seems to support only alists.
 Also, it stores them as a the printed representation of a hash table...which is probably faster than `read`ing individual s-exps and assembling that into one, but probably not nice to edit by hand (which is one of our major requirements).